 What Are the Available Solar Incentives in Minnesota?

-The federal solar tax credit provides a federal tax deduction equal to 30% of your solar installation costs.
+- Federal Solar Tax Credit: The federal solar tax credit provides a tax deduction equal to 30% of your solar installation costs.
 You must legally own your solar system to qualify, meaning you must pay for your system in full or take out a loan.
-Solar leasing and PPA customers are disqualified.
+Solar leasing and solar power purchase agreement (PPA) customers aren’t eligible for this credit.

 What Should You Look For in a Solar Company?